Overview

 - Service name: use the treatment plan name customers recognise

-- Terms of Service: include cancellation, minimum term, refund, treatment, appointment, or eligibility expectations where needed
+- Terms of Service: include cancellation, minimum term, refund, treatment, appointment, or eligibility expectations

 - Welcome Email: include booking links, preparation notes, aftercare information, product guidance, included extras, or next steps